-Codon optimization refers to the use of preferred codons, that is, to avoid the rare codons with low utilization, to simplify mRNA’s secondary structure after gene transcription, to remove the motif which is not conducive to efficient expression and add the helpful one, to adjust the GC content and other methods to re-design genes.
+Codon optimization refers to the use of preferred codons, that is, to avoid the rare codons with low utilization, to simplify mRNA’s secondary structure after gene transcription, to remove the motif which is not conducive to efficient expression and add the helpful one, to adjust the GC content, and other methods to re-design genes.
 The commercialization of gene synthesis has greatly promoted the application scope and influence of codon optimization.

 Different species have different frequency of synonymous codon usage, and this codon bias has an influence on the translation process.
 If an mRNA has many clusters of rare codons, it will cause negative effects on the speed of ribosome movement, which reduces the protein expression level greatly.
 If the synonymous codon usage frequency of the gene matches with the expression host, the expression level of the protein will be significantly increased.
-We usually use codon adaption index to represent the matching degree, most commonly, CAI≥0.80 is considered as the standard to predict recombinant protein’s efficient expression.
+We usually use a codon adaption index to represent the matching degree, most commonly, CAI≥0.80 is considered as the standard to predict recombinant protein’s efficient expression.

 mRNA secondary structure is another important factor that affects the translation process.
-Complex and stable secondary structure especially those near the ribosomal binding site (RBS) will hinder the translation process, Hairpin in DNA sequence is one of the symbols of mRNA secondary structure.
+Complex and stable secondary structure especially those near the ribosomal binding site (RBS) will hinder the translation process.
+Hairpin in DNA sequence is one of the symbols of mRNA secondary structure.
 Effective software can be determined by its ability to identify and reduce the hairpin structure in DNA sequences.